On explosions in heavy-tailed branching random walks: Proof of the Equivalence theorem

-\oursubsection{The set of weights of infinite rooted paths} The following theorem characterizes the set of all possible values the weights of infinite rooted paths can take conditioned on the survival of the Galton-Watson tree.
+The following theorem characterizes the set of all possible values the weights of infinite rooted paths can take conditioned on the survival of the Galton--Watson tree.
 Note that the theorem is valid in general and does not require the plumpness condition. \begin{theorem} Let $Z$ be an offspring distribution and $W$ a nonnegative weight distribution which is not a.s. zero.
-Then almost surely conditioned on survival the set of weights of infinite rooted paths is $[A, \infty]$ where $A$ is the infimum weight of infinite rooted paths. \end{theorem} \begin{proof} By applying the transformation discussed in the introduction if necessary, we may assume that $W$ has no atom at zero.
+Then almost surely conditioned on survival, the set of weights of infinite rooted paths is $[A, \infty]$, where $A$ is the infimum weight of infinite rooted paths. \end{theorem} \begin{pf} By applying the transformation discussed in the \hyperref[intro]{Introduction} if necessary, we may assume that $W$ has no atom at zero.
 Note that clearly the transformation does not change the weights of infinite rooted paths.

-The theorem is clearly true if $W \notin \Expl(Z)$ since in this case, conditioned on survival, all infinite rooted paths have infinite weight.
-So in the following we assume $W \in \Expl(Z)$.
+The theorem is clearly true if $W \notin\Expl(Z)$ since in this case, conditioned on survival, all infinite rooted paths have infinite weight.
+So in the following we assume $W \in\Expl(Z)$.

-By a straightforward compactness argument, it suffices to show that for any $\epsilon' > 0$, there exists (almost surely) an infinite path with weight in $[a, a + \epsilon']$, for all $a \geq A$.
+By a straightforward compactness argument, it suffices to show that for any $\varepsilon' > 0$, there exists (almost surely) an infinite path with weight in \mbox{$[a, a + \varepsilon']$}, for all $a \geq A$.

-Let $\epsilon \leq \epsilon'/3$ be such that $\Pr\{W \in (\epsilon, 2\epsilon)\} > 0$; such an $\epsilon$ must exist since $W \in \Expl(Z)$ and $W$ has no atom at zero.
-Define the \emph{path-weight} $\pathweight(v)$ of a node $v$ to be the sum of the edge weights on the path from $v$ to the root.
+Let $\varepsilon\leq\varepsilon'/4$ be such that $\Pr\{W \in(\varepsilon, 2\varepsilon)\} > 0$; such an $\varepsilon$ must exist since $W \in\Expl (Z)$ and $W$ has no atom at zero.
+Define the \textit{path-weight} $\pathweight(v)$ of a node $v$ to be the sum of the edge weights on the path from $v$ to the root.
 Now let

-The choice of $\epsilon$ is such that if $v \in S_i$, then for any given child $w$ of $v$, $w \in S_{i+1}\cup S_{i+2}$ with a constant positive probability.
+The choice of $\varepsilon$ is such that if $v \in S_i$, then for any given child $w$ of $v$, $w \in S_{i+1}\cup S_{i+2}$ with a constant positive probability.